anthonykumasaka/graphite-demo/README.md

-# graphite-demo
-This repo goes along with https://graphite.dev/docs/graphite-quick-start
+This repo is created with Graphite!